Guillaume-Docquier/AE_Addon/README.md

 </p>

 # Expected functionalities
-Choose to be notified when
+Being able to choose to be notified when
-* Building queued, building finished
+* A building is queued or has finished
-* Research queued/finished
+* A research is queued or has finished
-* Ship construction finished
+* A ship construction has finished

-Fleet launch programming
+Program fleet launch in the future
-Integrated battle calc
+Integrated battle calculator
-Automated tech checking
+Automated technology checking and saving

-# Implemented functionalities
+# All features
-You will find an AE_Addon settings section in the display settings that allows you to enable/disable any functionality.
+AE_Addon settings section in the display settings that allows you to enable/disable any functionality.
-You can now see the expected arrival time (server/local time) before launching your fleet. _Requires animated server time_
+See the expected arrival time (server/local time) before launching your fleet. _Requires animated server time_
-You can now choose to be notified before a fleet lands when moving/recalling it.
+Choose to be notified before a fleet lands when moving/recalling it.
-Message and board post number are now automatically updated every minute across all tabs and whenever you view them.
+Message and board post number automatically update every minute across all tabs and whenever you view them.

 ### Version history (Current version: v0.5.4)
 v0.5.2